danhalliday/lstn-sdk-ios/README.md

-# lstn-sdk-ios
+# Lstn SDK for iOS

-Lstn SDK for iOS
+Lstn converts your app’s text articles into playable podcasts.